tilmanjusten/piedmont/README.md

 #### `wrap`

 Multiple value property.
-For rendering purposes in the interface inventory you might wrap the partial code in additional markup.
+For rendering purposes in the component inventory you might wrap the partial code in additional markup.
 While components should be independent of their context, it is necessary to show how they behave in several contexts, e.g. content sections in grid layout.